-- MATH 3 and CHEM 5-6 should be completed by the end of the first year.
-Thus, a student with placement into CHEM 2 who wishes to complete this sequence in the first year must take the 2-5-6 sequence. - Students can begin the study of biology with BIOL 2 (for non-majors), BIOL 11, or one of the foundation courses (BIOL 12-16).
-A student considering a biology major should consider taking BIOL 11 and/or a biology foundation course during the first year. - The biology foundation courses (BIOL 12-16) can be taken in any order. - MATH 3 is the prerequisite for both the physics sequence (PHYS 3-4 or 13-14), and for the general chemistry sequence (CHEM 5-6). - It is very common for students to take both math and physics at the same time and most students find that these courses reinforce each other. - Students should be cautioned against taking two lab courses in the fall of the first year.
+- MATH 3 and CHEM 5-6 should be completed by the end of the first year. - Students can begin the study of biology with BIOL 2 (for non-majors), BIOL 11, or one of the foundation courses (BIOL 12-16).
+A student considering a biology major should consider taking BIOL 11 and/or a biology foundation course during the first year. - The biology foundation courses (BIOL 12-16) can be taken in any order. - MATH 3 is the prerequisite for both the physics sequence (PHYS 3-4 or 13-14), and for the general chemistry sequence (CHEM 5-6). - It is very common for students to take both math and physics at the same time and most students find that these courses reinforce each other.

+• Students should be cautioned against taking two lab courses in the fall of the first year.